Up above in the North of Thailand, far away from the madness of the South is a beautiful sleepy city… Chiang Mai!

 Everyday is a Sunday when you are in Chiang Mai.
 It is difficult to find a city which is as alive as Chiang Mai.
 If I ever (Yes I am!
 Yes I am!*) quit my job, I’d move to Chiang Mai, no two minds about it.

 I reach Chiang Mai from Bangkok early in the morning.
 I ignore the tuk tuk drivers who approach me armed with rate charts (aja meri gaddi mai baith jaa, anyone?).
-I am too smart a smart traveller, I don’t walk right into the traps (or I am just full of it).
+I am too smart a smart-traveler, I don’t walk right into the traps (or I am just full of it).
 I conveniently ignore everything that comes my way and go to exactly the guy who stands on the sideline making no effort to sell.

 I take a sangthew from outside to the Warorot market.
-I am going to Moonmuang Road where I expect to find a good accomodation for my stay in Chiang Mai.
+I am going to Moonmuang Road where I expect to find a good accommodation for my stay in Chiang Mai.
 It is still early in the morning and shop-keepers are just preparing themselves for the day ahead.
 I spot a sardar ji (a Sikh man) ordering a bunch of Thai workers to offload furniture from the truck into his furniture mart.
 I am not surprised, as no trip can be completed without spotting one.
 I wave as I pass by and he cheerfully waves back.

 I take a budget room in Moonmuang Road which proved to be bit tricky as accommodations are full because of some marathon that’s going on.
 Moonmuang Road is just a perfect backpacking destination: affordable guest houses, cheap eats, creative graffiti all around and tonnes of backpackers to socialize with.